zysenia/aion-translator/README.md

 ## 📌 Purpose

-In Aion, communication between Elyos and Asmodians is scrambled in faction chat.
+In Aion, communication between Elyos and Asmodians is scrambled.
 This tool helps bridge that gap by translating scrambled messages to readable form, enhancing roleplay, strategy, and communication in-game.

 ---